Rafaykhan12/Ask-My-Files/README.md

 -💬 Query with RAG (Chat Loop)

-Run the interactive Q&A:
+-Run the interactive Q&A:
 `
 python query_docs_chain.py
 `
-You’ll get a prompt like:
+-You’ll get a prompt like:
 `
 ❓ Enter your question:
 `

-Ask anything about your documents.Answers include file references too.
+-Ask anything about your documents.Answers include file references too.
-`

 ❓ Enter your question: Do you have any research paper?
 If yes, then give me a summary of it

 💡 Answer:
 Yes, I have a research paper titled "doc4.pdf."
 The paper provides an overview of the Internet of Things (IoT)...
-`